golden-narwhal12/xbox-controller-macos/README.md

 - Adjust mouse sensitivity/deadzone
 - Switch stick modes (WASD, arrows, mouse, or disabled)
 - Change trigger behavior (mouse buttons or keys)

+## For game streaming

+If you want to use this driver while game streaming, please change variable "streaming_mode" on line 149 of the keymapping.h file to "true" and rebuild the program. (run make clean and make simulator).

 ## How it works